thrackle-io/rules-engine/docs/userGuides/rules/MIN-MAX-ACCOUNT-BALANCE.md

 - `_appManagerAddr` is not the zero address.
 - All the parameter arrays have at least one element.
-- All the parameter arrays have the exact same length.
+- All the parameter arrays, except holdPeriods, have the exact same length.
+- holdPeriods is either empty or the same length as the other arrays.
 - `tag` can either be a single blank tag or a list of non blank `tag`s.
-- Not one `minimum` or `maximum` can have a value of 0.
 - `minimum`is not greater than `maximum`